raspberrypilearning/temperature-log/worksheet.md

 ## Writing the data to a CSV file.

 Although it's nice that you now have a function to find out the CPU temperature, it would be useful if that data could be stored somewhere.
-A CSV (comma seperated values) as ideal for this, as it can be used by applications like Excel and Libre Office.
+A CSV file (comma separated values) is ideal for this, as it can be used by applications like Excel and LibreOffice.

 1. You'll want to log the date and time, while getting the CPU temperatures, so you'll some extra libraries for this.
 Add this to your imports.